Philip lives in South Africa and has authored many guidebooks to African destinations, including the Rough Guide to Game Parks of South Africa.

 Please visit our coronavirus page to stay informed about the latest developments in South Africa.

 Zulu Nyala is a very safe destination in our opinion.
 All parks and reserves in South Africa are basically free of crime.
 There is some crime in towns and cities, so normal precautions should be taken when visiting these centers during your holiday (see ‘Cities & Other Urban Areas: Safety Precautions’ below).
 Note though that the vast majority of travelers don’t have any crime-related incidents during their visit.

 Malaria & Vaccinations

 There is a very small risk of contracting malaria in the wet summer months from September to May in parts of South Africa.
-Zulu Nyala is located in a low-risk zone, and antimalarials are not considered necessary.
-It is still advisable to cover up and use mosquito repellent (those containing DEET are most effective) in the evenings during those wet months.
-There are several vaccinations recommended when going to South Africa and Zulu Nyala as well (consult your local travel clinic).
+Zulu Nyala is located in a low-risk area, and antimalarials are not considered necessary.
+It might still be wise to cover up and use mosquito repellent containing DEET in the evenings.
+There are several vaccinations recommended when going to South Africa (consult your local travel clinic).